chdsbd/kodiak/docs/docs/config-reference.md

 This option only applies when `update.always = true`.

+<span id="updateblacklist_usernames"/> <!-- handle old links -->

-### `update.blacklist_usernames`
+### `update.ignored_usernames`

 - **type:** `string[]`
 - **default:** `[]`
+- **alias:** `update.blacklist_usernames`

-When `update.always` is enabled, pull requests opened by a user with a username in the `update.blacklist_usernames` list will be ignored for updates.
+When `update.always` is enabled, pull requests opened by a user with a username in the `update.ignored_usernames` list will be ignored for updates.
 However, when merging the PR, Kodiak will still update the PR if required by GitHub Branch Protection to merge the pull request.

 If the user is a bot user, remove the `[bot]` suffix from their username.
 So instead of `dependabot-preview[bot]`, use `dependabot-preview`.